0xPolygonMiden/miden-client/docs/cli-reference.md

 # You can specify both
 miden-client init --rpc https://testnet.miden.io:1234

-# You can use the --store_path flag to skip the interactive setup of the store config
+# You can use the --store_path flag to override the default store config
 miden-client init --store_path db/store.sqlite3

-# You can provide both flags for non-interactive environments
+# You can provide both flags
 miden-client init --rpc testnet.miden.io --store_path db/store.sqlite3
 ```